Pompeii or Herculaneum – Which Archaeological site should you visit?

 After watching my guide stand off to the side for 10 minutes or so, I took it upon myself to approach tourists convincing them to join my tour.
 Unfortunately, everyone already booked a tour in advance which meant I was left with the option to pay for a private tour or use an audio guide, I went with the audio guide.

-When given the choice I typically head straight for audio guides, they’re packed with insightful information and give you the freedom to move at your own pace.
+When given the choice of an audio guide or a guided tour, I typically head straight for audio guides.
+They’re packed with insightful information and give you the freedom to move at your own pace.
 On top of that, let’s be honest, they’re usually the cheapest option.

 When it comes to Herculaneum, I highly suggest passing on it.
 The audio guide and accompanying map were confusing to follow so I often walked inside of ruin structures looking for rooms that didn’t exist.
 After committing to the guide for a good 30 minutes, I ditched it and instead wandered around reading the informational booklet as I entered each structure.